 Many of us have seen wild deer in our communities or while traveling.
 While most deer populations are stable, these wild animals still face threats, including shrinking natural habitats, getting hit by cars, and hunting.

-While hunting organizations might promote themselves as conservation groups that keep deer populations in check, the reality is that this is a lie.
-Wild deer populations do not have to be hunted by human beings to prevent over-population.
+While hunting organizations might promote themselves as conservation groups that keep deer populations in check, the truth is that wild deer populations do not have to be hunted by human beings to prevent over-population.

-According to PETA, people are responsible for killing deer’s natural predators, such as wolves, bears, and coyotes, as well as minimizing their natural habitats.
-This causes an imbalance in natural ecosystems where deer live.
+According to PETA, it’s people who are responsible for killing deer’s natural predators, such as wolves, bears, and coyotes, as well as for minimizing their natural habitats.
+This causes an imbalance in natural ecosystems where deer live.10

 If you have compassion for deer, please do what you can to protect them.
 One way to do this is to support charities that focus on natural conservation of deer, including protecting their natural predators.
 When donating to a nonprofit organization, it’s important to distinguish the legitimate animal welfare charities from pro-hunting groups.
 Here are some animal welfare nonprofits that are working to protect deer and their natural predators:

 You might like these other articles on UniGuide: